evelynfoy/the-cheese-and-wine-boutique/README.md

       #### [Login](docs/wireframes/login.png "Login wireframe")

 ## Marketing Strategy and E-commerce Business Model
+    The Ecommerce Business Model for this project is Business to Consumer as it is for a business targeting ordinary people as customers.

+    The marking strategy I consider best meets the needs of the Wilsons is a follows:
+    - Use of SEO
+        I will employ SEO optimisation techniques and implementations such as semantic markup, keywords and metadata so the site ranks highly with Google.
+        I will also include a site map and robots.txt file to assist the search engines.
+    - Content marketing
+        This will be achieved by using keywords in the sites content and also offering interesting deals which will change constantly, provide interest and promote various products.
+    - Email Marketing
+        A form will be provided where visitors can sign up for a newsletter which will contain interesting information about new products and offerings.
+    - Social Media Marketing
+        A link to the business' Social Media pages will be included in order to encourage organic growth.

 -   ### Social Media Business Page

 ## Data Schema